Thinking about installing solar? Be aware of misinformation

 Square Footage - Each kW of power requires about 55-65 sq ft of space (whether it's on your roof or in your yard).
 A 10kw system would require 550-650 sq ft.

 Federal Tax Credit - There is a federal tax credit for solar projects.
 In 2020 the tax credit was 26% of the total installed system cost.
-In 2021, it steps down to 22%.
-The tax credit expires for residential systems at the end of 2021.
-Batteries are included in the tax credit, assuming they are charged with solar power.
+The credit will be phased out and you should talk to a qualified tax consultant to learn more about it.

 It takes approximately 33 - 300 watt solar panels to power an average Indiana home.
 Larger homes or inefficient homes would require more